vamsee47/NewYork_Airbnb_Data/README.md

   * Reducer output:

-    * Total number of reviews = 1138005 sum of all the reviews
+    * Total number of reviews for each category are Entire home/apt 58000
+        Private room 54000
+        Shared room 20000

   * Language being used: